atsushi729/atsushi729/README.md

 - 👋 Hi, I’m @atsushi729
-- 👀 I’m interested in PHP, especially laravel.
+- 👀 I’m interested in backend engineer.
 - 🌱 I’m currently learning PHP, especially laravel.
 I'm also laerning AWS.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me i'm on twitter so please DM me if you want.